joshualande/SStoRM/README.md

 # Troubleshooting

-Go [here](http://github.com/joshualande/SStoRM/blob/master/troubleshooting.md) for help troubleshooting any problems with the program
+Go [here](http://github.com/joshualande/SStoRM/blob/master/troubleshooting.md) for help troubleshooting any problems with the program.

 # About